 Kimberly and Jamie Harr

 98745 St. Rt.
 149

 Re: Temporary Guardianship of Minor Child, Adreauna Smith

-From March 23, 2016 till March 30, 2016, William and Elizabeth Smith give temporary custody of their daughter, Andrea Ford, to Jamie and Kimberly Harr.
+From [DATE till DATE], William and Elizabeth Smith give temporary custody of their daughter, Andrea Ford, to Jamie and Kimberly Harr.
 This Temporary Guardianship Letter will serve as a legal and binding document that will allow them to obtain medical treatment and to make any decisions regarding the needs of the child for this period.

 William and Elizabeth will be in Europe on business for the dates listed above.
 They will not be able to provide medical treatment and see to the needs of their child during these time periods.
 Trusting in good faith, Jamie and Kimberly Harr, they allow temporary guardianship so they may make decisions regarding their child’ care.
 The address of the hostel that the Smith’s will be stay in is 7890 Piccadilly Square, London, England.
 The phone number there is +44 20 8988 8300.
 Since London is five hours ahead of the United States, consideration must be made when calling.

 The child's medical doctor is Jill Neff at McCarty Lane Pediatrics in Jackson.
 Their phone number is 555-286-5245.
 Adreauna's dentist is Dr. Rebo at Rebo Health Professionals , and the phone number is 555-286-0989.
 A copy of this letter will be on file at both locations.